Issue 35, 2025

 Abstract

-The doping of metal halide perovskites (MHP) offers the opportunity to introduce trap states that are reported to be beneficial for the charge carrier dynamics.
-Here, we investigated the electronic-structure-photocatalytic relationship of CsPbBr3 doped with Bi3+ and Cu2+ cations.
-Bi-doping necessitates a decrease of the hot injection temperature to avoid the formation of Bi nanoparticles, which leads to the formation of two-dimensional CsPbBr3 with a variable aspect ratio.
-The Bi doping causes no significant changes in the band gap energy but leads to a gradual appearance of band-tail in the absorbance and broad-band emission peak covering a large wavelength range.
+Doping of metal halide perovskites (MHPs) offers an opportunity to introduce trap states that are reported to be beneficial for the charge carrier dynamics.
+Herein, we investigated the electronic structure–photocatalytic relationship of CsPbBr3 doped with Bi3+ and Cu2+ cations.
+Bi doping necessitates a reduction in the hot-injection temperature to avoid the formation of Bi nanoparticles, leading to the formation of two-dimensional CsPbBr3 with a variable aspect ratio.
+Bi doping causes no significant changes in the band gap energy but leads to the gradual appearance of a band-tail in the absorbance spectrum and a broad-band emission peak covering a large wavelength range.
 A photoluminescent quenching is observed as the ratio of Bi3+ increases, indicating shallow trap generation.
-Cu2+ doping does not affect the morphology of the 3D crystalline CsPbBr3 and shows a photoluminescent blueshift, which translates change in the band gap energy.
+Cu2+ doping does not affect the morphology of the 3D crystalline CsPbBr3 and shows a photoluminescent blueshift, which translates to a change in the bandgap energy.
 The CsPbBr3 doping, with an adequate amount of Cu, provides the best photocatalytic activity, surpassing Bi-doped CsPbBr3.
-Time-resolved photoluminescence analysis indicated that Bi3+ introduced a shallow trap that captures electrons, leaving the holes free, leading to an increase in the charge carrier lifetime, thus favoring charge carrier separation.
-Unlike bismuth, Cu2+ affects both conduction and valence band positions, making the oxidation reaction more favorable.
+Time-resolved photoluminescence analysis indicated that Bi3+ introduces a shallow trap that captures electrons while leaving the holes free, leading to an increase in the charge carrier lifetime, thus favoring charge carrier separation.
+Unlike bismuth, Cu2+ affects both the conduction and valence band positions, making the oxidation reaction more favorable.

 Supplementary files